Imperial Brands: 2000 to present

 In 2003, Imperial acquired the world's then fourth-largest tobacco company, Reemtsma Cigarettenfabriken GmbH of Germany: the deal added brands such as Davidoff, Peter Stuyvesant, and West to its portfolio.
 In 2007, Imperial Tobacco entered the United States tobacco market with its $1.9-billion acquisition of Commonwealth Brands Inc., then the fourth-largest tobacco company in the US.
 In February 2008, Imperial acquired the world's then fifth-largest tobacco company, Altadis, whose brands included Fortuna, Gauloises Blondes, and Gitanes.
 A number of factory closures were subsequently announced, including the long-running cigar factory in Bristol.

-Following the Scottish Parliament's decision in January 2010, to ban the display of tobacco products in shops, as well as the availability of tobacco vending machines in public buildings with effect from autumn 2011, Imperial Tobacco attempted to challenge the change in the law on the grounds that regulations of the sale goods rested with the Houses of Parliament in Westminster.
-However, this case was dismissed on 30 September 2010 by Lord Bracadale in the Court of Session in Edinburgh.
+Following the Scottish Parliament's decision in January 2010 to ban the display of tobacco products in shops, as well as the availability of tobacco vending machines in public buildings with effect from late 2011, Imperial Tobacco attempted to challenge the change in the law on the grounds that regulations of the sale goods rested with the Houses of Parliament in Westminster.
+This case was dismissed on 30 September 2010 by Lord Bracadale in the Court of Session in Edinburgh.

 In 2011, Altadis USA Inc. said it would add to its Fort Lauderdale, Florida, headquarters and move Commonwealth Brands Inc. employees from Bowling Green, Kentucky.
 The company's name changed to Commonwealth-Altadis Inc.

 In 2013, Imperial opened a new global headquarters in Bristol.

 In April 2014, Imperial announced the closure of its long-running Horizon factory in Nottingham.
 The factory closed in 2016, marking the end of cigarette production in England.